mteran13/maze/notes.md

-Rn i have the npc moving at random but hopefuly I can do some form of reinforcement training and that way it can have a progressive difficulty.
+Rn i have the npc moving at random but hopefuly I can do some form of reinforcement training and then perchance it can have a progressive difficulty.

 The only thing is that the mazes are pretty easy to complete so either I need to add some sort of obstacles or just increase the size and make it more complex.